vippsas/vipps-developers/faqs/common-errors-faq.md

 It depends.
 You must check the body of the response.

-It could be that you are attempting to call a non-existant API endpoint, and it could be that you are using the API keys for one MSN for an `orderId` that belongs to a different MSN.
+It could be that you are attempting to call a non-existent API endpoint, and it could be that you are using the API keys for one MSN for an `orderId` that belongs to a different MSN.